FlipsideCrypto/ethereum-models/models/doc_descriptions/dex/eth_dex_pool_address.md

 {% docs eth_dex_pool_address %}

-[BETA TABLE] - The contract address for the liquidity pool.
+The contract address for the liquidity pool.

 {% enddocs %}